ONDC-Official/ONDC-Mobile-Buyer-App/README.md

 - Go to your project's root folder and run `npm install --legacy-peer-deps`.
 - If you are using Xcode 12.5 or higher got to /ios and execute `pod install --repo-update`
-- Run `npm run ios` or `npm run android` to start your application!

 Note: Please read the Setup environments section that is below in this file for more information about the execution scripts.